wkumari/draft-chroboczek-int-v4-via-v6/draft-chroboczek-int-v4-via-v6.md

 We call a route towards an IPv4 prefix that uses an IPv6 next hop a "v4-via-v6" route.

+{{RFC8950}} discusses advertising of IPv4 NLRI with a next-hop address that belongs to the IPv6 protocol, but confines itself to how this is carried and advertised in the BGP protocol.

-This document discusses the protocol design and operations implications of such routes and is designed to be used as a reference for future documents.
+This document is much more general, and discusses the concept of v4-via-v6 routes themselves, the design and operational considerations, and the implications of using them.

 { Editor note, to be removed before publication.
 This document is heavily based on draft-ietf-babel-v4viav6.
-When draft-ietf-babel-v4viav6 was going through IESG eval, Warren raised concerns that something this fundamental deserved to be documented in a separate, standalone document, so that it can be more fully discussed, and, more importantly, referenced cleanly in the future. }
+When draft-ietf-babel-v4viav6 was going through IESG eval, Warren raised concerns that something this fundamental deserved to be documented in a separate, standalone document, so that it can be more fully discussed, and, more importantly, referenced cleanly in the future.}

 # Conventions and Definitions